Breast Implant Removal in Salt Lake City & Layton, Utah

 I am worried that I have breast implant illness, how does that change things?

 Breast implant illness is challenging to diagnose as there are no well-defined laboratory tests, and symptoms vary from patient to patient.
 The vast majority of health symptoms that women with implants have are symptoms that women without implants get as well, at similar frequencies.
 For these reasons, it is essential a woman not immediately determine a breast implant is the cause of illness; other health disorders are more common.
-Under the direction of their physician.
-For the women who receive no answers, it is entirely reasonable to consider whether an individual is having an unusual response to their implant and is effecting other aspects of their health.
+Other conditions must be ruled out under the direction of the patients physician.
+For the women who receive no answers, it is entirely reasonable to consider whether an individual is having an unusual response to their implant that is effecting other aspects of their health.

 Women who are concerned they have breast implant illness should consider that implant removal may not improve their health if there is another, unrecognized condition.
 For these women, there is a lot of information on the internet.
 Depending on the source, this information ranges from implants pose “no risk whatsoever” to ” implants are slowly killing you.”
 It is hard to separate fact from bias.
 My opinion, based on a long career placing and removing implants, is that some women DO have unusual inflammatory responses to implants.
 Inflammation can lead to a “whole body” response.
 Similar to a medication allergy, I wouldn’t disregard the rare allergic patient because this isn’t the response of the majority of people.

 Women who present to my office asking for breast implant removal can expect an honest discussion about the disorder and a few questions.
 Firstly, I want to be sure that other, more frequent medical issues have been looked at by a physician.
 Second, we will discuss how implant removal will affect the aesthetics of the breast.
 The patient must have reasonable expectations.